 Entry Terms & Conditions: Full T&Cs can be found here

-Age Restrictions: Persons aged 15 or under must be accompanied by an adult or guardian of 18 years or over.
-Under 16s arriving without an adult will be denied entry.
+Age Restrictions: Persons aged 15 and under must be accompanied by a responsible adult aged 25 and over.
+Maximum of two children per accompanying adult.
 Children aged 7 and under are charged £2.00 More info here.

 Medical Advice We have a highly skilled medical team onsite throughout the festival who will be able to assist with any medical advice or incidents.
 More info coming soon.